Empty Garden, Hero’s Garden

 Eight weeks of planning and painting, yet a long way to go…

 Paul and Ringo head back across Abbey Road to visit their old friends…

 John peers out of the door… “Hey Johnny, won’t you come out and play in the Hero’s Garden?”…

 Suchiu feels that paintings should be “imagination seeds” that are planted in the viewer’s mind… he will give you a starting place with a concept and tell you only as much as he feels you need to know.
-Then you’re on your own to figure the out rest of the story.
-A story that is meant to grow like an entire tree; first expanding out from roots, developing a trunk, branches and twigs then budding, flowering and bearing fruit and onto shedding its leaves in the fall… etc… etc. His paintings are intended to take on an evolving life… all of their own.
+Then you’re on your own to figure them out the rest of the story.
+A story that is meant to grow like an entire tree; first expanding out from roots, developing a trunk, branches, and twigs then budding, flowering and bearing fruit, and onto shedding its leaves in the fall… etc… etc. His paintings are intended to take on an evolving life… all of their own.

 sparky… who is sparky?